neams-th-coe/cardinal/doc/content/tutorials/openmc_solid.md

-# Solid Coupling of OpenMC and MOOSE
+# Temperature Coupling of OpenMC and MOOSE

 These tutorials describe how to couple OpenMC to MOOSE for heat source and temperature feedback.
 This is shown schematically in [cardinal_solid].

 !media cardinal_solid.png
   id=cardinal_solid
-  caption=Illustration of data transfers to couple OpenMC to MOOSE for solid feedback. style=width:80%;margin-left:auto;margin-right:auto;halign:center
+  caption=Illustration of data transfers to couple OpenMC to MOOSE for temperature and heat source feedback. style=width:80%;margin-left:auto;margin-right:auto;halign:center

-Cardinal uses a general formulation that allows OpenMC to couple via heat sources and solid temperatures to *any* MOOSE application that can compute a temperature.
+Cardinal uses a general formulation that allows OpenMC to couple via heat sources and temperatures to *any* MOOSE application that can compute a temperature.
 This is shown schematically in [cardinal_openmc_solid].
-Pay special attention to the "NekRS" bubble - OpenMC can couple via Cardinal to NekRS solid models in the same manner as any of these other codes.
+Pay special attention to the "NekRS" bubble - OpenMC can couple via Cardinal to NekRS in the same manner as any of these other codes.
 All tutorials in this
 section couple OpenMC to the MOOSE heat conduction module, but the concepts